- Professor, School of Education and Department of Psychology

 SERVING THE DISABLED COMMUNITY:

 Dr. Johnson is deeply committed to families and friends in the disabled community providing leadership in hosting the San Diego County Special Olympics Regional Track meet.
 He supervises the Special Olympics Student Leadership team in their efforts of organizing the PLNU hosted event.
-Next year the PLNU Leadership team celebrating over 20 years of consecutively hosting the event for Special Olympics of Southern California.
+Next year the PLNU Leadership team celebrating over 25 years of consecutively hosting the event for Special Olympics of Southern California.
 Dr. Johnson and a student leadership team also support Down Syndrome Action and the Down Syndrome Center at Rady Children's Hospital, San Diego hosting an annual DS Action Easter Egg Hunt on the PLNU campus.
 Dr. Johnson was named Chair, Host Town San Diego Point Loma Leadership Team responsible for hosting 177 Special Olympics Athletes from Albania, Burkina Faso, and Finland as a part of the World Games LA15 in July, 2015

 Provided Strengths Leadership Training for Encuentro, a gathering of Latino church leaders and young people on the PLNU campus from Spanish-language Nazarene churches on the PLNU educational region, January, 2013